Sidhuharp97/stat-programs-website/content/tutorials/spatial_workshop/prep_work.md

 sapply(package_list, require, character.only = TRUE)
 ```

 Please note that the spatial packages may take awhile to install, and you may run into problems with the installation.
 Please install these in advance of the workshop.
-If you have problems installing and/or loading any of these packages that you are not able to resolve, contact us so we can help you.
-Please contact to us *before* the workshop so we can help you.
+If you have problems installing and/or loading any of these packages that you are not able to resolve, contact us so we can help you, preferably *before* the workshop.